Aerial view of Melbourne from hot air ballons

 Melbourne’s famous city beach, St Kilda has plenty on offer in and out of the water.
 Anchored by the iconic grinning Luna Park façade, revellers can get among the funfair vibes by the beach with rollercoaster rides and thrilling attractions for all ages.

-Beachy keen visitors can enjoy ocean and pool swims, sunbaking or simply chilling in the sand along with shore activities, including kiteboarding, standup paddleboarding, beach volleyball and cricket.
+When the weather in Melbourne is in top form, beachy keen visitors can enjoy ocean and pool swims, sunbaking or simply chilling in the sand along with shore activities, including kiteboarding, standup paddleboarding, beach volleyball and cricket.
 Keep your eyes peeled for fairy penguins, too.

 Walk, skate, cycle or rollerblade along the foreshore, which also hosts the St Kilda Esplanade Markets every Sunday, wander along the boardwalk and St Kilda Pier, or kick back in the buzzing beachfront bars, restaurants and pubs, including many famous live music venues.